hydroperx/tiles.js/README.md

 - Do not add border, margin, padding or scale to `classNames.group` to avoid inconsistencies in grid-snapping.
 - Do not add border, margin, padding or scale to `classNames.groupTiles` to avoid inconsistencies in grid-snapping.
 - Do not add margin or scale to `classNames.tile`.
 Scale may be used in `classNames.tileContent`.
+- Outline mayn't work well in `className.tile`, as it may be clipped off; prefer a border.

 ### Rearranging